-209 Deputies of members
+209 Appointment of temporary acting chairperson or members

-- (1) Where any member of the Tribunal- - (a) becomes incapable of acting by reason of illness, absence, or other sufficient cause; or - (b) deems it not proper or desirable that he or she should act in any particular proceedings,-

-the Governor-General, on the recommendation of the Minister, may appoint a person to act as the deputy of the member for the period or purpose stated in the appointment.

-- (2) No person shall be appointed as a deputy of the chairperson unless he or she is eligible for appointment as chairperson. - (3) Any deputy shall, while acting as such, be deemed to be a member of the Tribunal, and the deputy of the chairperson shall have all the powers of the chairperson. - (4) No appointment of a deputy, and no acts done by a deputy as such, and no acts done by the Tribunal while any deputy is acting as such, shall in any proceedings be questioned on the ground that the occasion for the appointment had not arisen or had ceased.
+- (1) If the chairperson or a member of the Tribunal becomes incapable of acting by reason of illness, absence, or other sufficient cause, or if the chairperson or a member considers it is not proper or not desirable that he or she should adjudicate on a specified matter, the Governor-General, on the recommendation of the Minister, made, in the case of an acting chairperson, after consultation with the Minister of Justice, may appoint a suitable person as the acting chairperson or an acting member for the period or purpose stated in the appointment. - (2) No person may be appointed as the acting chairperson or an acting member unless he or she is eligible for appointment to the relevant position. - (3) The acting chairperson or acting member is, while acting in the position, to be treated as the chairperson or a member of the Tribunal. - (4) No appointment of an acting chairperson or acting member, no act done by an acting chairperson or acting member, and no act done by the Tribunal may be questioned in any proceedings on the ground that the occasion for the appointment had not arisen or had ceased.

+Section 209: replaced, on 14 November 2018, by section 10 of the Tribunals Powers and Procedures Legislation Act 2018 (2018 No 51).